SwiftOnTap/Docs/template.md

 6. Helpful resources.
 These include web links to tutorials and references to other relavent symbols.

-- Rule: You should use the personal pronoun "your" (i.e. your function), as well as command phrases (i.e. use this view).
+- Rule A): You should use the personal pronoun "your" (i.e. your function), as well as command phrases (i.e. use this view).
 You should never the word "you" (i.e. if you want to) or the passive voice (i.e. the button is pressed).
     Incorrect:
         *If you want* to change the style of your `Button`, *you can* use the `View/buttonStyle(_:)` method.
     Incorrect: